openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

 -  The **launch URL** (if the LTI component requires a student response that will be graded).
 You obtain the launch URL from the LTI provider.
-The launch URL is the URL that Studio sends to the external LTI provider so that the provider can send back students’ grades.
+The launch URL is the URL that Studio sends to the external LTI provider so that the provider can send back students' grades.

 - The **LTI Passports** policy key.
 This policy key has three parts: an LTI ID, a client key, and a client secret.